 Chinese Crested Dog 1896

-Chinese Crested were first listed in Britain 1894 in the 'Foreign Breeds' section of the Kennel Gazette.
+Chinese Crested were first listed in Britain 1894 like the illustration of the semi-erect eared specimen on the left were listed in the 'Foreign Breeds' section of the Kennel Gazette despite those without pricked ears not being permitted to be exhibited.
 Whilst registrations in the UK were spasmodic, this was not the case in America.
 Prior to 1959, when the American Hairless Dog Club was formed, all hairless dogs were registered with the American Kennel Club.
 But when this service was discontinued, Mrs Debra Wood of Crest Haven Kennels, single-handedly collated all the American registrations.
 This was to became the saviour of the Chinese Crested Dog on both sides of the Atlantic.
 So although in the first instance UK sent dogs to USA to establish the breed, USA later exported sufficient numbers of Chinese Crested's back UK to re-vitalise it there.
 By 1969 this created sufficient interest to inspire the UK enthusiasts to establish their own Chinese Crested Club.